The Honor Code

 6. Written notice of the results of hearings and appeals.

-7. Appeal the Honor Board's ruling to the President.
+7. Appeal the Honor Board's ruling to the Vice President of Student Affairs.

 8. Confidentiality regarding the outcome of their hearing (except for the reporting party's right to be informed of the board's decision) and any subsequent appeal.